Types of USB Connectors: A Comprehensive Overview

 Amazon Basics Types of USB Connectors

-The Mini-B connector is smaller than the Standard-B that is often used on portable devices such as cameras and external hard drives.
+The Mini-B connector is smaller than the Standard-B and is often used on portable devices such as cameras and external hard drives.
 The Micro-B connector is also smaller than the Mini-B connector, which is usually used for smartphones, tablets, and other small devices.

 Features: